 With silence [gentleness] without torment [misery]

-The Irish Catherine McAuley Five Pound note was much smaller than the Series B Scotus five pound note which it replaced in circulation.
+The Catherine McAuley Irish five pound note was much smaller than the Series B Scotus five pound note which it replaced in circulation.

 Dimensions of Irish pound notes tended to vary by a millimetre or so.
 The dimensions below are from measurements of actual notes.